lovewithtruth/lovewithtruth.github.io/_posts/2015-09-10-does-perfect-love-cast-out-the-fear-of-the-lord.md

 categories:
   - Uncategorized
 ---
 > There is no fear in love, but perfect love casts out fear.
-For fear has to do with punishment, and whoever fears has not been perfected in love.
+For fear has to do with punishment, and whoever fears has not been perfected in love.<br/>
 > &#8212; 1 John 4:18

 ## Fear God